cschleiden/go-workflows/docs/source/index.html.md

 }
 ```

-The worker is responsible for executing `Workflows` and `Activities`, both need to be registered with it.
+Next, we'll have to start a _worker_.
+Workers are responsible for executing workflows and activities and therefore we need to register both with the worker.

+Backends support multiple worker processes, so you can scale out horizontially.

 ## Backend